anicksaha/neighbor_joining/README.md

 3. tree.txt
 4. bootstrap.txt

-All the above files are in the folder answers.
+All the above files are in the folder `submission`.

 ### Visualize